-Meet the Boring Company: Flamethrowers, hats and Elon Musk
+Meet the Boring Company: flamethrowers, hats and Elon Musk

 The Boring Company has already begun testing its tunneling concept in Los Angeles.
 Musk shared an image of the company’s efforts on social media last October.
 At the time, the Tesla CEO said the tunnel was 500 feet long, with plans to stretch along Interstate 405 from Los Angeles International Airport to route 101 within about a year.

 While the Boring Company has vowed to use only private funding to facilitate its tunnel construction, the company has turned to various product sales to fund its efforts.
-Musk sold 50,000 hats last year for $20 each, and then moved onto flamethrowers this week.
+Musk sold 50,000 hats last year for $20 each, and then moved onto flamethrowers in recent weeks.

-The flamethrowers, which were listed at $500 each, sold out in five days and are set to ship later this spring.
+The sale of 20,000 flamethrowers, which go for $500 each, went viral on social media after selling out in five days.
+The devices are set to ship later this spring.

 What do you think?

-Note: *This article was originally published on 2-1-18 and has been updated on 2-8-18.*